What is Server-Side Analytics and Tracking?

 Usually, while tracking user activity on the browser, a website has multiple tracking scripts running alongside cookies in first-party or third-party formats.
 However, server-side tracking captures all behavioral events in a single stream and distributes them to the end data-collecting platforms.

 You need a robust tag manager to work with server-side tracking.
 Google has also introduced a beta version for all Google Tag Manager and Tag Manager 360 accounts.
-But, you can still benefit from a third-party solution (discussed later).
+However, you can still benefit from a third-party solution (discussed later).

 Client-Side Analytics vs. Server-Side Analytics